canahuate16/canahuate16.github.io/README.md

 ## Description:
-This is my personal portfolio where the latest projects I have creaetd will be showcased a long with description of my coding skills and current abilities.
+This is my personal portfolio where the latest projects I have created will be showcased.
+Additional information regarding my skills and current abilities and a brief about me page.
 This is a live product that will be changing as I learn new technologies and become a more advanced programmer.

 ## Tech/framework use
 Bootstrap, HTML5, CSS3, (JavaScript, jQuery, JSON on portfolio links )

 ## Features
-Fully responsive in all devices, including text, navBars and pictures.
+Fully responsive in all devices, link to downloable resume and to github pages/repository.

-## Contribute

-Suggestions and contributions from my peers and instructors is highly appreciated.
-Contributions can occur via email, Slack or through any of my social media pages listed in the website.

 ## Website Image